 Blues Rhythm

-Blues is a music genre from the Deep South of the United States around the 1860s.
-Blues incorporated spirituals, work songs, field hollers, shouts, chants, and rhymed simple narrative ballads from the African-American culture.
-You will find the influence of blues in jazz, rhythm and blues, and rock and roll.
-Blues is characterized by the call-and-response pattern, the blues scale, and specific chord progressions, of which the twelve-bar blues is the most common.
+Blues is a musical genre that originated in the Deep South of the United States in the 1860s.
+It draws from the African American traditions of spirituals, work songs, field hollers, shouts, chants, and ballads.
+Blues has influenced many other genres, such as jazz, rhythm and blues, and rock and roll.
+Blues is known for its call-and-response pattern, the blues scale, and the twelve-bar blues chord progression.
 (Wikipedia)

 How to play the 12 Bar Blues.